-Since this week is “hair week” at Jenni Raincloud, I had to share a super simple recipe for a DIY apple cider vinegar rinse for shiny hair!
-It’s just apple cider vinegar and water (with a few essential oils added in, of course!).
+Since this week is “hair week” at Jenni Raincloud, I had to share a super easy recipe for an apple cider vinegar hair rinse for achieving extra shiny hair!
+You only need apple cider vinegar and water (with a few essential oils added in, of course!).
 I know what you’re thinking-Apple Cider Vinegar stinks!
 Yes, it does.
-BUT, don’t knock this until you try it-ACV does amazing things for hair-and I promise, you won’t smell like vinegar.
+BUT, don’t knock this until you try it-an ACV rinse does amazing things for hair-and I promise, you won’t smell like vinegar.
 Instead, you’ll have shiny, silky, healthy hair!